andrewsjg/GoElite/README.md

 # Go Elite

 A Go version of TxtElite.
+Which implements a terminal UI for playing the trading game.

 Based off of: http://www.iancgbell.clara.net/elite/text/